manfredsteyer/2023_01_11/index.md

 }
 ```

+As features are optional, the `DefaultLogAppender` passes `optional: true` to `inject`.
+Otherwise, we would get an exception if the feature is not applied.
+Also, the `DefaultLogAppender` needs to check for `null` values.

-### Findings and Variations
+### Occurrences and Variations

-- The router uses it, e. g. for configuring preloading or for activating debug tracing.
+- The `Router` uses it, e. g. for configuring preloading or for activating debug tracing.
-- The HttpClient uses it, e. g. for providing interceptors, for configuring JSONP, and for configuring/ disabling the XSRF token handling.
+- The `HttpClient` uses it, e. g. for providing interceptors, for configuring JSONP, and for configuring/ disabling the XSRF token handling.
+- Both, the Router and the HttpClient, combine the possible features to a union type (e.g. ``export type AllowedFeatures = ThisFeature | ThatFeature``).
+This helps IDEs to propose built-in features.
-- Some implementations just inject the current Injector and use it to find out which features have been configured.
+- Some implementations just inject the current `Injector` and use it to find out which features have been configured.
 This is an imperative alternative to using `optional: true`.
+- Angular's feature implementations prefix the properties `kind` and `providers` with `ɵ` and hence declare them as internal properties.

-## Pattern: Configuration Provider
+## Pattern: Configuration Provider Factory

-### Intention
+### Intentions

 - Configuring existing services
-- Providing additional services to be used by an existing one
+- Providing additional services and registering them with existing services
-- Extending the behavior of a service from a nested environment scope
+- Extending the behavior of a service from within a nested environment scope

 ### Description

-Configuration Providers are provide-Function extending the behavior of an existing service.
-The may provide additional services.
-They use an ENVIRONMENT_INITIALIZER to get hold of instances of such additional services and of the service to extend.
-The former is registered with the latter one.
+Configuration Provider Factories extend the behavior of an existing service.
+They may provide additional services and use an `ENVIRONMENT_INITIALIZER` to get hold of instances of both, the provided services as well as the existing services to extend.

 ### Example

-Let's assume an extended version of our LoggerService that allows to define an additional `LogAppender` for each category:
+Let's assume an extended version of our `LoggerService` that allows to define an additional `LogAppender` for each log category:

 ```typescript
 @Injectable()